referrerpolicy=no-referrer-when-downgrade

 use super::with_system::*;

-// Simple of using fully qualified syntax.
+// Example of using fully qualified syntax.

 type AccountIdOf<T> = <T as SystemConfig>::AccountId;